iFR-ACSO/Clarabel.m/README.md

    set(CLARABEL_FEATURE_SDP "sdp-mkl" CACHE STRING "Package for SDP to be selected") ...
    ```
-9. In the Clarabel folder use open the Windows PowerShell
+9. In the Clarabel folder, open the Windows PowerShell
 10. Use the following commands to compile in release mode with faer-rs (efficient linear algebra in Rust) and vcpkg (change PathToVcpk to your installation directory)
    ```
    mkdir build